COVID-19 UPDATE REGARDING PEARSON VUE AND MBLEx

 In the event the massage therapy board/agency does not approve or recognize education programs, and there is no approval or recognition from the relevant state department of education or like agency, in the state in which the school is located, the massage therapy education program must obtain approval from FSMTB.

-You may contact Kevin Snedden, Director of Professional Standards, at firstname.lastname@example.org if you have any questions.
+You may contact Kevin Snedden, Deputy Executive Director of Programs and Services, at email@example.com if you have any questions.

 Will it be hard?
 Do I know enough?
 What if I don’t pass?

 Are these crazy rumors true?

 We are here to help you understand as much as possible about the exam as well as to address your concerns.
 We are always happy to talk with you and listen to your input.
 We want to help.

 Our colleagues at Associated Bodywork & Massage Professionals (ABMP) want to help massage professionals, students and educators understand the exam a little better too.
 They put together a webinar that includes an interview with our executive director, who addresses some common concerns regarding the MBLEx.

 Thanks to our friends at Associated Bodywork & Massage Professionals for recording the webinar.

 If you still have questions please contact us.